BjornKennethHolmstrom/Spiralize/README.md

 ## Acknowledgments

-- Inspired by the work of Clare W. Graves, Don Beck, and Chris Cowan.
+- Inspired by the work of Clare W. Graves, Don Beck, and Chris Cowan
+- Video resources courtesy of Leo Gura (Actualized.org) and Practical Integral
-- Special thanks to contributors and supporters who help make Spiralize possible.
+- Special thanks to contributors and supporters who help make Spiralize possible

 ## Support